aokranj/website/public/wp-content/plugins/post-expirator/readme.txt

 **Version 2.1.2**

-* Security: Added form nonce for protect agaisnt possible CSRF
+* Security: Added form nonce for protect against possible CSRF
 * Security: Fixed XSS issue on settings pages
 * New: Added check to show if WP_CRON is enabled on diagnostics page
 * Fix: Minor Code Cleanup